UPPMAX/programming_formalisms/docs/prereqs.md

     -  Example: make a hello.py script and run it with the "play" button.
     -  Choose which Python interpreter to use.
 - Step 4.
 To run Python from a VS Code terminal (Bash or other) you may have to restart the shell

+## Python courses

+- Learn the basics!
+- Choose one or several of these!

 ## Other solutions